cran-task-views/Spatial/Spatial.md

     designed to be compatible with both base R and with the tidymodels modeling framework, and adopt `r pkg("yardstick")` classes and interfaces.

+The `r view("Environmetrics")` Task View contains a much more complete survey of relevant functions and packages.

 ### Machine learning of spatial data

 Machine learning of spatial data requires specialized methods to account for spatial dependencies like spatial autocorrelation -- where nearby observations tend to be similar.